rasoolfarhaan/MineSweeper-AI/README.md

 | 16x16      | 1000        | 0.145882055                          | 807             |
 | 16x30      | 1000        | 0.499876575                          | 353             |
 | **Total Summary** | **4000** |                                       | **1990**        |

----
-Feel free to enhance this README with additional information or sections as needed.